Lenin: The Train Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Lenin: The Train is 198 minutes (3h 18m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Lenin: The Train (1988) is 198 minutes (3h 18m).
+Directed by Damiano Damiani, the film runs for 198 minutes in its complete theatrical version.

 Verdict Summary